Did you know there’s an easy way to change your Chromebook’s resolution?

 Your Chromebook just changes the image to match the resolution you set as if that was the native resolution.
 You can always go back to the default setting and this doesn’t damage your screen in any way.

 Use it to scale down high-resolution images to size, or blow up smaller images though they’ll be pixelated.
 Videos will simply get “bigger” but more pixelated as well.
-Anything that has a set resolution will either get either pixelated or scaled down, depending on the resolution of the media.
+Anything that has a set pixel dimension will either get either pixelated or scaled down, depending on the original dimensions of the media.

-Adjust your resolution to your liking
+Adjust it to your liking[the_ad id=”2591″]

 You’ll find it easier on the eyes and makes your work a lot more appealing to look at since it fits perfectly with how you want it to be.